How to Recover Deleted Access Database Objects?

 • The space captured by the data of the object in the Access database file is marked available.

-MS Access object’s data is directly not deleted nor the space occupied by the accdb/mdb file is immediately been released by deletion.
+MS Access object’s data is not directly deleted, nor the space occupied by the accdb/mdb file is immediately been released by deletion.

-The unused space of the file is been used later when you store any new data on your database.
+The unused space of the file is been used later when you store any new data in your database.
 Suppose, when you are making any new records or form in a table, automatically the free space is been captured.

-How To Recover Deleted/Missing Objects From MS Access Database
+How to Recover Deleted Access Database Objects?

 Method 1: Access Database Repair & Recovery Tool